 - Ensure that any children that are suspected of having an infectious illness are responded to and their health and emotional needs supported at all times.
-If possible, they will be placed in a quiet area away from other children with adult supervision until the child's parents or other authorised person arrives to collect them and take them home. - The Department of Education and Communities requires a record to be kept of any particulars of illness or treatment given to children at the centre. - The educator, who attends to the child, is to complete the Illness Report Form and a signature from the parent/guardian is required. - A copy of these forms is to be kept in the child's file after being signed off by the Centre Manager. - If a staff member is unwell, they should not report for work.
-Staff should contact the Centre Manager as soon as possible to inform them that they are unable to attend work.
-This must be as least 2 hours before the commencement of their shift. - If a staff member becomes ill or develops symptoms whilst at the centre, they can return home if able or organise for someone to take them home.
-The Centre Manager will organise a suitable replacement as soon as possible. - Educators will follow the Workplace Instruction for the Service Routine for Cleaning Equipment in the event of all illnesses.
+If possible, they will be placed in a quiet area away from other children with adult supervision until the child's parents or other authorised person arrives to collect them and take them home. - The Department of Education and Communities requires a record to be kept of any particulars of illness or treatment given to children at the centre. - The educator, who attends to the child, is to complete the Illness Report Form and get it signed by parent/guardian. - A photo copy of the Illness Report Form is to be provided to the parent/guardian as this will state when the child is able to return to the centre and if they require a medical certificate. - A copy of these forms is to be kept in the child's file after being signed off by the Director/Nominated Supervisor. - If a staff member is unwell, they should not report for work.
+Staff should contact the Director/Nominated Supervisor as soon as possible to inform them that they are unable to attend work.
+This must be as least 2 hours before the commencement of their shift.

-• Educators will ensure all bedding, towels, clothing, etc., which has been used by the child is disinfected - these articles should be washed separately and, if possible, aired in the sun to dry.
+- If a staff member becomes ill or develops symptoms whilst at the centre, they can return home if able or organise for someone to take them home.
+The Director/Nominated Supervisor will organise a suitable replacement as soon as possible. - Educators will follow the Workplace Instruction for the Service Routine for Cleaning Equipment in the event of all illnesses. - Educators will ensure all bedding, towels, clothing, etc., which has been used by the child is disinfected these articles should be washed separately and, if possible, aired in the sun to dry.